-Although this recipe does call for both milk and butter, it is important to note that I have successfully made it dairy-free by replacing the milk with rice milk and the butter with unsweetened applesauce.
+Although this recipe does call for both milk and butter, I have successfully made it dairy-free by replacing the milk with rice milk and the butter with unsweetened applesauce.

 It still tastes as delicious and gets rid of some of the unnecessary fat.

-Tell us…what is your favorite way to eat oatmeal?
+Tell us in the comments…what is your favorite way to eat oatmeal?